 Experience design considers the user from a holistic perspective.
 You must learn to do this as well.

 Creating Technology That Feels Natural

 Technology is part of our everyday lives.
-Experience design means building your technology to fit seamlessly in your users’ daily routine.
+Experience design means building your technology to fit seamlessly into your users’ daily routines.
 Your product needs to make your users feel like they’re using a toothbrush rather than making a trip to the dentist’s office.